apache/doris/docs/en/extending-doris/audit-plugin.md

     "replication_num" = "3"
 );
 ```

+>**Notice**
+>
+> In the above table structure: stmt string, this can only be used in 0.15 and later versions, in previous versions, the field type used varchar

 The `dynamic_partition` attribute selects the number of days to keep the audit log based on your needs.